steven-solomon/soonernotfaster/content/posts/technical-retrospective-what-why-how.md

 ## Code and Tell

 Sometimes the team needs to take a step back and celebrate.
 A code and tell invites the team to bring code to the attention of the team.
-This could be code that they are proud of, or code they think is really well designed and want to thank a team member for creating.
-Timebox each persons sharing time, so that everyone has a chance to speak.
+This could be code that they are proud of, or code they think is really well-designed and want to thank a team member for creating.
+Time-box each person's sharing time, so that everyone has a chance to speak.

 # Conclusion